Why you can't start tasks (and two free tools that fix it)

 Don't use Notion?
 Goblin Tools.

 Both tools produce better suggestions when the task is well described, so if a suggestion comes back too generic, add a sentence of context to the task and try again.
-Neither tool replaces your judgement, and if the suggestion isn't quite right for where you are today, edit it.
+Neither replaces your judgement, and if the suggestion isn't quite right for where you are today, edit it.
 The goal is to give you a starting point specific enough that you spend thirty seconds refining it rather than ten minutes staring at a blank page.

 FAQ